-If, at any stage, City Council managers have reason to believe that the situation presents an unacceptable risk to colleagues, they should immediately withdraw response teams until such time as reasonable safety considerations can be met.
+If, at any stage, City Council managers have reason to believe that the situation presents an unacceptable risk to themselves or their colleagues, they must immediately withdraw response teams until such time as reasonable and appropriate safety considerations can be met.

 City Council colleagues may find themselves working in the proximity of a potential or actual incident during the course of their routine duties.
-The Police will advise on any additional precautions to ensure the safety of the public in the area and colleagues should act in accordance with such advice.
+The Emergency Services will advise on any additional precautions to ensure the safety of the public in the area and colleagues should act in accordance with such advice.
 If, at any stage, the situation appears to present an unacceptable risk to colleagues working in the area, the appropriate City Council managers should be informed and may wish to consider temporary closure of non-essential services or alternative arrangements for provision of essential services.

 Dealing with a major crisis may present a potential for stress.
 Colleagues may be required to work long hours, under considerable pressure and within unfamiliar conditions.
-There may be scenarios which may have no apparent solutions or require them to cope with particularly unpleasant or harrowing situations.
-Working rotas and shift arrangements should take account of these factors and support mechanism in these cases need to be considered by management.
+There may be scenarios that have no apparent solutions, or require them to cope with particularly unpleasant or harrowing situations.
+Working rotas and shift arrangements should take account of these factors and a support mechanism in these cases needs to be considered by management.